operator-framework/operator-sdk/doc/faq.md

 You should not have separate logic.
 Instead design your reconciler to be idempotent.
 See the [controller-runtime FAQ][controller-runtime_faq] for more details.

-### When my Custom Resource is deleted, I need to know it's contents or perform cleanup tasks.
+### When my Custom Resource is deleted, I need to know its contents or perform cleanup tasks.
 How can I do that?

 Use a [finalizer].